-Lecture material covered in Chapter 2 of Boyle (2012) covers a lot of ground, starting with the definition of primary energy, the units used to quantitate energy and the consequences of the first law or thermodynamics.
+Lecture 2 materials are covered in Chapter 2 of Energy Systems & Sustainability, 2/e (2012).
+This lecture covers a lot of ground, starting with the definition of primary energy, the units used to quantitate energy and the consequences of the first law or thermodynamics.
 Global primary energy resources and consumption are introduced with an overview.

 In the second section, primary energy production and consumption in three fossil fuel-dependent, industrialized countries - the UK, Denmark and the US - are compared with one another.
 They are contrasted with the profiles of three very different countries: France, dependent on nuclear power; India, reliant on coal and biomass; and China, addicted to coal.
 It's worth noting that most of the data presented in our text is from 2008 and 2009 and national energy profiles have begun to change.